reinersr/final_project/README.md

   * Discussion about the advantages of your algorithm(s).
 For example, does it guarantee a constraint on the number of shuffling rounds (say `O(log log n)` rounds)?
 Does it give you an approximation guarantee on the quality of the matching?
 If your algorithm has such a guarantee, please provide proofs or scholarly references as to why they hold in your report.

+## Randomization

+We ran 100 iterations of a randomization algorithm where the edges were randomized and were added to the output if neither of the nodes were already a member of the output set.The largest set was then taken.
+This took a long time to run and did not finish for the 4 largest graphs.
+In order to get a set we took the first 100,000 edges out of the set after it was randomized and ran the randomization algorithm on that subset.
+These returned a set and wither finished all 100 iterations of the algorithm or finished a smaller number.
+The number finished, if under 100, is reflected in parentheses in the table above.
+The algorithm runs in O(n^3).